convolutionary/convolutionary/README.md

 ## ⭐ My Projects

 ### TO BE UPDATED:
-personal projects aren't uploaded on here, will add something significant whenever
+personal projects aren't uploaded on here, will add something significant whenever, this github profile is purely created out of personal boredom, there isn't anything that is public that i can put on here that's of any significance. new things will be added when I have more free time.